BrechtKeppens/Devasc_Skills/README.md

 Delete book:
 ## 2.2 Use Postman to make API calls to the API simulator
-•	Task preparation and implementation:
+###	Task preparation and implementation:
-POST request with api key
+We make POST request with the api key

-###	Task troubleshooting: Method not allowed but was using get instead of post when trying to retrieve API Key
+###	Task troubleshooting:
+Method not allowed but was using get instead of post when trying to retrieve API Key

-###	Task verification: Confirmation of POST request, id 4 is back in there now.
+###	Task verification:
+Confirmation of POST request, id 4 is back in there now.
 We removed it in the last excercise :